 The official number in the record book is 502.
 Glenn Hall played and completed 502 consecutive regular-season games from the first night of 1955-56 through the first 12 games of the 1962-63 season.
 In that period, he also started and completed every single one of 49 playoff games played by the Red Wings for two years (1956, ’57) and then the Black Hawks.
 In all, Hall’s streak of consecutive NHL games completed is 551.
 Astonishingly, he accomplished this unbelievable feat without ever wearing a mask.

-Did you know that Glenn Hall’s name is misspelled on the Stanley Cup?
+Did you know that the Hall of Famer’s name is misspelled on the Stanley Cup?
 Not only that, Hall got his name engraved on the Holy Grail before he ever played a single game in the NHL.
 The Red Wings won the Cup on April 15, 1952.
 Hall’s first game appearance in the NHL was during the following season in December, 1952.
 It seems the Red Wings had deemed it fit to include the name of their practice goalie on the list of players they submitted to the engraving shop.

 Because he played so many games as the only goalie available in an era when teams dressed only one goaltender, Glenn Hall holds some spectacular as well as a couple of rather unsavory NHL records.
 No other goalie in NHL history has allowed as many as six cup-winning goals, four of them by the Montreal Canadiens.
 In 1965, Jean Beliveau set a record that still stands when he scored the cup-winner at just 14 seconds into the first period against Glenn Hall and the Black Hawks.
 In the previous, semi-final series against Detroit, Normie Ullman of the Red Wings set a playoff record against Hall that has never been equaled by scoring two goals in just five seconds.